-In order for the licensee to obtain credit for tax-paid purchases, a receipt, invoice, or credit card or automatedvendor-generated invoice or transaction listing must be obtained by the licensee for each purchase of fuel.
+For the licensee to obtain credit for tax-paid purchases, a receipt, invoice, or credit card or automated vendorgenerated invoice or transaction listing must be obtained by the licensee for each purchase of fuel.
 Separate totals must be compiled for gasoline, diesel, kerosene, gasohol, liquid petroleum gas, and CNG.
 The fuel receipts must contain:

 - 1. Date the fuel was purchased;

 - 2. Name and address of the seller;

 - 3. Number of gallons purchased;

 - 4. Type of fuel;

-- 5. Equipment number of the vehicle using the fuel; - 6.
-Purchaser's name (When there is a lease agreement, receipts will be accepted in the name of either the lessee or the lessor.
-There must, however, b e a legal document confirming the lease agreement.); - 7.
-Price per gallon or total amount of sale; - 8.
-The amount of a tax paid.
+- 5. Equipment number of the vehicle using the fuel;

+- 6. Purchaser's name (When there is a lease agreement, receipts will be accepted in the name of either the lessee or the lessor.
+There must, however, be a legal document confirming the lease agreement.);

+- 7. Price per gallon or total amount of sale;

+- 8. The amount of a tax paid.